EZTaylor/win-tpm-check/README.md

       TPM Version        : ...
       ===============================================
       ```
+    - Once you have this info, you're ready to finish filling out the Google Form.
 # What it does
 1. Verifies if PowerShell is running with Administrator privileges.
     - Administrator privileges are necessary to retreive TPM Version.